LuvDaSun/JsonSchema42/docs/naming.md

 If this model would also have a contextual name, that would simply be added to the list of sentences.

 We do this for every model.
 So we have a list of sentences for every model.
 Now, for every unique sentence we can calculate it's cardinality.
-If a sentence has a cardinality that is equal to the number of models then we remove it from the original list of sentences and recalculate the cardinality of unique sentences until every sentence has a cardinality lower than the number of models.

-We do this as an optimization and to remove non-identifying double sentences.
-In our example every model in the schema has `employee` as a sentence.
-But is is only identifying in our example model.

 We call the sentence and the meta data a name part.
 We remove any parts with a double sentence.
 We sort the parts for every model bases on their cardinality (and possibly other metadata, like index).
 We could come up with a list like this: